typelevel/simulacrum/README.md

 Feedback is much appreciated.
 The generated code is a result of working with project leads of a variety of open source projects that use type classes.
 However, there's certainly room for improvement, so please open issues or PRs containg feedback.
 Also, see the [TODO.md](TODO.md) file for near term improvements.

+== Known Limitations

+ - With type constructor based type classes, methods are only generated on the adapter class when the first argument has shape `F[A]`, where `A` is a type parameter of the method.
+More complicated shapes are not currently supported (e.g., `F[G[A]]`, where `G[_]` is also a type parameter of the method).
+ - When defining a type class as a subtype of another type class, and defining an abstract member of the super type concretely in the sub type, the `override` keyword must be used.
+For example, defining `map` in terms of `flatMap` requires `override def map[A, B](...)`.
+ - Type parameters to type classes may not be specialized or otherwise annotated.
+This will be addressed soon.